Chapter 4: Hiraeth

 After moving to Rome, I had never given much thought to how I would find the courage to rebuild the dwindling faith that I had for myself; to learn how to become an independent woman; to live.
 Until this moment, I have never felt so awake, so alert, so alive, but this was not what I expected, not what I wanted, to happen to help myself feel this way again.

 How can I feel so alive when I am so close to death, sitting next to the devil himself?
-I sighed and laid my head against the window but frowned when I felt the rough burlap fabric rub against my forehead during the uneven car ride.
-I began to accept my defeat as I allowed my eyelids to become heavy and began to close my eyes, but my anger and attentiveness rose when I heard Nicolo exhale the toxic and harmful smoke from his lungs and smelled the strong scent of tobacco as it smothered the enclosed vehicle.
+I sighed and laid my head against the window but frowned when I felt the rough burlap fabric rub against my forehead during this bumpy car ride.

 "I believe you are a spy; sent with Alexander to disrupt my business and intercept intel by working in one of my establishments, but you do not truly seem like one, Arabella.
-Your reactions tonight were real, your fear right now is genuine.
+Your reactions tonight were real.
+Your fear right now is genuine.
 Why is that?"

 I remained silent as I was too confused to comprehend the words coming from his mouth and too infuriated to come up with words of my own.

 "You are easy to read, Arabella; I can see right through you.
-The way your hands tremble when you are afraid, the way your chest falls and rises quickly as you try to control your temper, and lastly, the way your collarbone and neck become more defined as you hold your breath when you are nervous."
+The way your hands tremble when you are afraid, the way your chest falls and rises so quickly as you try to control your temper, and lastly, the way your collarbone and neck become more defined as you hold your breath when you are nervous."

 "You are nervous right now, Arabella, yes?
 I will not lie; it is quite a tantalizing view."